josefinabernardo/covAC-simulation-study-2024/README.md

 **covAC-simulation-study-2024.Rproj** - R Project of the repository

 # R Files:
-**create-datasets-final-version.R** - Creates simulated data sets using the corresponding functions of gnomesims.
+**create-datasets-final-version.R** - Creates data files using the corresponding functions of gnomesims.
 **plots-submission.R** - Creates plots based on the data files.

 # CSV Files: